-OTT communication services are services that provide real time person-to-person telecommunication services over the internet, bypassing the regulatory mechanism of traditional network operators, but using their internet infrastructure.
-Some popular examples of these include messaging platforms like Whatsapp, Telegram, Duo, Google Meet, Signal etc. using internet protocol to transfer data packets independently using different layer and these features that may comprehensively characterise OTT communication services.
+OTT communication services are services that provide real time person-to-person telecommunication services over the internet, bypassing the traditional network operators.
+Some popular examples of these include messaging platforms like Whatsapp, Telegram, Duo, Google Meet etc. Some features that may comprehensively characterise OTT communication services are: